sumeet-bansal/lighthouse/README.md

  - server.dr.mongo.host.port
 ```

-This can be reversed to acknowledge previously ignored properties using the `-a` flag.
+This can be reversed to acknowledge previously ignored properties using the `-a` flag (or the equivalent `-f` flag).
 For example, the following command acknowledges the previously ignored `export/dedup/fieldlist`:
 ```
-lighthouse-v1.3.0: db $ ignore -a export/dedup/fieldlist
+lighthouse-v1.4.0: db $ ignore -a export/dedup/fieldlist

 2 properties set to be ignored:
  - export/output/chunk/size/bytes